Jazz improvisation: Influence

 Improvisational music also has a social dimension that is influenced by the time, place, history, and culture in which it is performed.
 This means that listening to improvisational music can be a way to engage with these specific historical and cultural contexts.
 Improvisation not only shows how people create and shape music, but it can also provide insight into the ways that people think and act.
 Particular improvisations can have significance because of the specific historical situations in which they were created.
 Jazz performers pick up cultural attitudes and historical memory, making them their own through improvisation: “memory figures… in a memory of the form, in the first place, but also in a memory of all the ways that form has been rendered by other players and by the improviser herself”.
 Therefore, the memory of the Jazz piece and the reiteration of the piece helps to insert fragments of the player’s self into the music, as it's hard to remember exactly what a particular Jazz piece was, primarily if it wasn't composed.
 In other words, the player utilizes their knowledge of past sounds and reiterates a new song based on past precedents, intuition, and culture.
+A closer look at the influence of jazz improvisation reveals its deep connection with kinetic orality, as both concepts emphasize the physical and vocal expressions that drive jazz performance.
+Kinetic orality perpetuates embodied musical traditions—movement, rhythm, and spontaneous vocalization—which directly inform how jazz musicians improvise and interact on stage.
+Together, these elements foster a unique environment of musicking in jazz, where improvisation is not just a technical skill but a communal, lived experience.
+The interplay between kinetic orality and improvisation is fundamental, making each jazz performance a vibrant act of collective creativity and cultural expression.

 Ethics

 Many people believe that the social aspect of jazz improvisation can serve as a good foundation for ethics.
 Kathleen Higgins argues that the way that individuals and groups interact and improvise in jazz can be seen as a model for ethical interactions, particularly between minority and majority populations.
 This idea is supported by Ingrid Monson, a musicologist, and Jacques Attali, an economist and scholar.
 Eugene W. Holland has proposed jazz improvisation as a model for social and economic relations in general.
 Edward W. Sarath has proposed jazz improvisation as a model for change in music, education, and society.

 Jazz improvisation can also be seen as a model for human interactions.
 Jazz improvisation presents an image or representation of the ways in which humans engage with and interact with one another and the world around them, through a variety of linguistic, gestural, and expressive means.
-Through this process, musicians can collectively negotiate and ultimately constitute their shared musical and cultural space.
-Which is important to the ethics of jazz improvisation since it highlights the collaborative and interactive nature of jazz improvisation and how music reflects and engages with the world.
+Through this process, musicians can collectively negotiate and ultimately constitute their shared musical and cultural space, which is important to the ethics of jazz improvisation since it highlights the collaborative and interactive nature of jazz improvisation and how music reflects and engages with the world.